arockiyastephenl/Care-commerce-docs/docs/ONDCAPI/logisticapi.md

 ## About the API:

-When the buyer app calls the init API, the seller app calls the search API of the logistic API.
+When the buyer app calls the init API, the seller app calls the search API of the logistic API.The seller app must provide information about the payment type for an order, the start and end location of the order, the category of the order, and the details of the payload (the items ordered), including the quantity and weight of the items, their dimensions, and their category and value.
+This information must be passed to the logistics provider during a search logistics API call.

 # Logistic search API request has
 - Fulfillment